-- (a) After this action, and any appeal arising from it is complete, trial counsel for each party may retain one archive copy of all documents and discovery material even if that information is designated as PROTECTED INFORMATION, which information shall be handled as outline in (c) below.
-Trial counsel's archive copy shall remain subject to all obligations of this Order. - (b) In addition to the provisions of paragraph 12(a), the United States transcripts and exhibits and other documents required to be retained by written Department of Justice record-retention policy, provided that all such retained documents designated as PROTECTED INFORMATION continue to be treated as provided herein, and that any file containing such information also contain a copy of this Protective Order.
+- (a) After this action, and any appeal arising from it is complete, trial counsel for each party may retain one archive copy of all documents and discovery material even if they contain or reflect another party's PROTECTED INFORMATION.
+Trial counsel's archive copy shall remain subject to all obligations of this Order.
+Trial counsel's archive copy shall remain subject to all obligations of this Order. - (b) In addition to the provisions of paragraph 12(a), the United States transcripts and exhibits and other documents required to be retained by written Department of Justice record-retention policy, provided that all such retained documents designated as PROTECTED INFORMATION continue to be treated as provided herein.